candyapplecorn/discourse/README.md

 1. Is the _current user_ following this user?
 The buttons needs to say "Follow" or "Unfollow".
 2. Is anyone even logged in?
 Only registered users should see a ```FollowButton```.

+This information can be provided by selecting a slice of state from the Redux store.
+This is conventionally done in the container component's ```mapStateToProps``` function:

 ```js
 const mapStateToProps = (state, ownProps) => {